mongodb/docs-c/source/docs-libmongoc/mongoc_gridfs_t.rst

 .. warning::

   This GridFS implementation does not conform to the `MongoDB GridFS specification <https://github.com/mongodb/specifications/blob/master/source/gridfs/gridfs-spec.rst>`_.
-For a spec compliant implementation, use :symbol:`mongoc_gridfs_bucket_t`.
+For a spec compliant implementation, use :ref:`mongoc_gridfs_bucket_t`.

 Synopsis
 --------